willfaught/paige/README.md

   home:
     blurb: "There's a new daddy in town." # Displayed below the greeting
     greeting: "You know best" # Displayed below the image
+    image:
-    image_raw: true # Do not copy or process the image
+      raw: true # Do not copy or process the image
-    image_stretch: true # Stretch the image fully horizontally if true; center the image otherwise
+      stretch: true # Stretch the image fully horizontally if true; center the image otherwise
-    image_url: "me.jpg" # A page, site, or remote resource glob
+      url: "me.jpg" # A page, site, or remote resource glob
   hide_credit_data: true # Don't credit this project in a data attribute
   hide_credit_link: true # Don't credit this project in the footer
   list: